 “Dead body”, repeated Noface as he looked to the tree.
 “I know nothing about a dead body.”
 Now he looked to Arrd, “This boy is making up a story to stir the hatred between us.”

 The elder looked hard at Noface and then gave Arrd and his mother a look of disgust.
 He said nothing, but turned on his heel and headed back toward the village.
 Arrd and his mother followed slowly behind.
 As his mother put an arm around him, Arrd looked back to the shack.
-Noface let out a quiet, hissing laugh as he went back inside his shack.
+Noface let out a quiet, hissing laugh as he slipped back inside his shack.
 That day there was no fresh milk in the village and no money for Arrd and his mother to buy food for the table.

-Mereth was the name of the old woman who herded the cows and provided milk for Arrd to carry to the village.
-Though she was old–gray hair and sun-wrinkled skin–she moved without the usual signs of age.
-Mereth lived alone with her animals and seldom went down to the village.
-She had no house, her single room was part of the barn where the cows were milked and housed through the winter months.
+Mereth was her name and though she was old–gray hair and sun-wrinkled skin–she moved without the usual signs of age.
+Mereth lived happily alone with her animals and seldom went down to the village.
+She had no house–only a single room that adjoined the barn where the cows were milked and housed through the winter months.
 These animals provided her with warmth in winter, income from their milk to provide the few things she needed from the village, and most important, life-sustaining companionship.
 Mereth believed that her cows were as intelligent as humans and kinder by far.
 Arrd found no disagreement with the herder’s way of life, or her notions about her cows.

 When he finished, Mereth shook her head, “Old Dragon’s Breath is about his ways again.
 Stay clear of him.
 The world has created a monster in that one.”